CosmWasm/docs-deprecated/dev-academy/dao-governance/01-what-is-smart-contracts.md

     to [cw4-group] (which handles elected membership), but rather than appointing members (by admin or multisig), their membership and weight are based on the number of tokens they have staked.
 This is similar to many DAOs.

 There are other DAO projects that are developed in the community.
-But we will stick to these for the simplicity for now.
+For now, we will stick to these for simplicity.

 ## DAO Governed Smart Contracts